zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 # 	eval-mixed	an expression "eval" block that applies to two
 # 			different op-type's
 #
-# 	eval-pre	code to add to the beginning of the "eval" block.
-# 			This can be required for operations where Gen-ZAM
-# 			generates elements of the C++ (such as for expr-op's).
-#
 # 	eval-type	evaluation code associated with one specific op-type
 #
 # 	explicit-result-type	the operation's evaluation yields a ZVal